 - Any disability that prevents you from working can qualify.
 It can be a disease or an injury, and it does not have to have happened on the job.

-The government agency in charge of SSDI applications is the Social Security Administration (SSA).
-In the City of Lawrenceville, however, the SSA is known for turning down applications even when the person has a disability that should qualify.
+The government agency in charge of SSDI applications is the Social Security Administration.
+However, the Gwinnett County Social Security office is known for turning down applications even when the person has a disability that should qualify.
 This is why it’s so important to have a lawyer assist you with filing or appealing your application.

 As a rule, if you have worked for a living in the past but you no longer can because of a medical condition, you should be eligible for SSDI.
 But you have to prove your eligibility to the SSA first.
 The specific factors you have to prove include: